-Customer financing is a way to let customers pay for goods or services in installments instead of upfront.
-When you offer financing to customers, you make your services more affordable and put their dream jobs within reach.
+Customer financing is a way to let customers pay for goods or services in installments instead of up front.
+When you offer financing to your customers, you make your services more affordable and put their dream jobs within reach.

-Best of all, while customers pay over time, you get paid in full as soon as the job is complete.
-It’s a great way to increase sales and impress your customers without sacrificing your cash flow.
+Best of all, while customers pay over time, you get paid in full as soon as the job is done.
+It’s a great way to increase sales and impress your customers—all without sacrificing your cash flow.

 - Look more professional and stand out from the competition

 - Remove barriers that stop clients from accepting a quote

 - Win more jobs, close bigger deals, and make it easier to upsell

 Allowing your customers to learn up-front that they can pay in installments typically increases sales by 20%.

 “My customer was extremely grateful to have this consumer financing option.
 The repair came at a really bad time for her, and she was left with a really good feeling.
 It’s an amazingly easy process, too.”

 How can I offer financing to my customers?